Suicide-Was/Programming-Assignment-1/README.md

 Change Directory (cd): Allows you to navigate to a different directory.
 Create a New Directory (mkdir): Creates a new directory named "Test" in the C:\ drive.
 Display a Message (echo): Prompts you to enter a message, which is then displayed.
 Display Contents of a File (type): Prompts you to enter the name of a file, and then displays its contents.
+Has permission issues, which is to be expected.
+Dont want anything to open willy nilly.